 DeCoppet Razor Cancels of Switzerland – 34.3MB download.

-This exhibit won a Large Gold and the Grand Multiframe Award at PIPEX 2017 in Portland, OR, and was shown at the Champion of Champions, StampShow 2017 in Richmond VA.
+This exhibit won the Grand Multiframe Award and Large Gold at PIPEX 2017, Portland, OR, plus Postal History Society Medal, qualified for Champion of Champions, StampShow 2017, Richmond VA.